Bombus griseocollis

 Distribution

-Native to much of the United States except the Southwest and to the southernmost regions of several provinces of Canada.
+Native to much of the United States except the Southwest, and to the southernmost regions of several Canadian provinces (excluding the Maritimes).
+Present in the southern parts of most Canadian provinces.

 Diet